-Name Age Position(s) Held with the Company and its Principal Subsidiaries Jeffrey E. Smith 70 Chairman of the Board of the Company and the Bank since May 2012; Chairman and Chief Executive Officer of the Company and the Bank from January 2010 to May 2012; President and Chief Executive Officer of the Company and the Bank from April 2000 until January 2010; employed by the Bank since 1973.
-Thomas E. Wiseman 61 Chief Executive Officer of the Company and the Bank since May 2019; President and Chief Executive Officer of the Company and the Bank from May 2012 to May 2019; President and Chief Operating Officer of the Company and the Bank from January 2010 to May 2012; Chairman of the Executive Committee of the Company and the Bank since January 2010; Director of the Company's subsidiary, Loan Central, Inc. from May 2011 to May 2018; and Vice President of the Company's subsidiary, OVBC Captive, Inc., since July 2014.
+Name Age Position(s) Held with the Company and its Principal Subsidiaries Thomas E. Wiseman 62 Chairman of the Board and Chief Executive Officer of the Company and the Bank since May 2020.
+Chief Executive Officer of the Company and the Bank from May 2019 to May 2020; President and Chief Executive Officer of the Company and the Bank from May 2012 to May 2019; President and Chief Operating Officer of the Company and the Bank from January 2010 to May 2012; Chairman of the Executive Committee of the Company and the Bank since January 2010; Director of the Company's subsidiary, Loan Central, Inc. from May 2011 to May 2018; and Vice President of the Company's subsidiary, OVBC Captive, Inc., since July 2014.
 President of The Wiseman Agency, Inc., from 1980 until January 2010.
-Scott W. Shockey 50 Senior Vice President and Chief Financial Officer of the Company and Executive Vice President and Chief Financial Officer of the Bank since May 2014; Vice President and Chief Financial Officer of the Company and Senior Vice President and Chief Financial Officer of the Bank from December 2004 to May 2014; Assistant Treasurer of the Company from April 2001 to December 2004; Vice President and Chief Financial Officer of the Bank from April 2001 to December 2004; and Vice President of the Company's subsidiary, OVBC Captive, Inc., since July 2014.
+Scott W. Shockey 51 Senior Vice President and Chief Financial Officer of the Company and Executive Vice President and Chief Financial Officer of the Bank since May 2014; Vice President and Chief Financial Officer of the Company and Senior Vice President and Chief Financial Officer of the Bank from December 2004 to May 2014; Assistant Treasurer of the Company from April 2001 to December 2004; Vice President and Chief Financial Officer of the Bank from April 2001 to December 2004; and Vice President of the Company's subsidiary, OVBC Captive, Inc., since July 2014.
+Larry E. Miller II 56 President and Chief Operating Officer of the Company and the Bank since May 2019; Chief Operating Officer and Secretary of the Company and the Bank from May 2015 to May 2019; Senior Vice President and Secretary of the Company from December 2007 to May 2015; Executive Vice President-Operations and Secretary of the Bank from December 2014 to May 2015; Executive Vice President and Secretary of the Bank from December 2007 to December 2014; Senior Vice President and Treasurer of the Company from April 2000 to December 2007; Executive Vice President and Treasurer of the Bank from April 2000 to December 2007; and Chairman of the Board of the Company's subsidiary, Loan Central, Inc. since May 2012, serving as a Director since April 2000.
+Tom R. Shepherd 55 Senior Vice President and Secretary of the Company and Executive Vice President and Secretary of the Bank since May 2019; Vice President of the Company from April 2004 to May 2019; Senior Vice President, Chief Deposit Officer of the Bank from May 2008 to May 2019; and Senior Vice President, Retail Deposit Group of the Bank from April 2004 to May 2008.
+Bryan F. Stepp 58 Senior Vice President of the Company and Executive Vice President, Lending/Credit of the Bank since September 2020; Vice President of the Company from December 2008 to September 2020; Senior Vice President, Chief Lending Officer of the Bank from January 2018 to September 2020; Senior Vice President and Chief Credit Officer of the Bank from August 2017 to January 2018; Senior Vice President and Chief Lending Officer of the Bank from December 2014 to August 2017; Senior Vice President, Chief Credit Officer of the Bank from

-Larry E. Miller II 55 President and Chief Operating Officer of the Company and the Bank since May 2019; Chief Operating Officer and Secretary of the Company and the Bank from May 2015 to May 2019; Senior Vice President and Secretary of the Company from December 2007 to May 2015; Executive Vice President-Operations and Secretary of the Bank from December 2014 to May 2015; Executive Vice President and Secretary of the Bank from December 2007 to December 2014; Senior Vice President and Treasurer of the Company from April 2000 to December 2007; Executive Vice President and Treasurer of the Bank from April 2000 to December 2007; Executive Vice President and Treasurer of the Bank from April 2000 to December 2007; Executive Vice President and Treasurer of the Bank from April 2000 to December 2007; Executive Vice President and Treasurer of the Bank from April 2000 to December 2007; Executive Vice President and Treasurer of the Bank from April 2000 to December 2007; Executive Vice President and Treasurer of the Bank from April 2000 to December 2007; Executive Vice President and Treasurer of the Bank from April 2000 to December 2007; Executive Vice President and Treasurer of the Bank from April 2000 to December 2007; Executive Vice President and Treasurer of the Bank from April 2000 to December 2007; Executive Vice President and Treasurer of the Bank from April 2000 to December 2007; Executive Vice President and Treasurer of the Bank from April 2000 to December 2007; Executive Vice President and Treasurer of the Bank from April 2000 to December 2007; Executive Vice President and Treasurer of the Bank from April 2000 to December 2007; Executive Vice President and Treasurer of the Bank from April 2000 to December 2007; Executive Vice President and Treasurer of the Bank from April 2000 to December 2007; Executive Vice President and Treasurer of the Bank from April 2000 to December 2007; Executive Vice President and Treasurer of the Bank from April 2000 to December 2007; Executive Vice President and Treasurer and President and President and Presi Tom R. Shepherd 54 Senior Vice President and Secretary of the Company and Executive Vice President and Secretary of the Bank since May 2019; Vice President of the Company from April 2004 to May 2019; Senior Vice President, Chief Deposit Officer of the Bank from May 2008 to May 2019; and Senior Vice President, Retail Deposit Group of the Bank from April 2004 to May 2008.
-Bryan F. Stepp 57 Vice President of the Company since December 2008; Senior Vice President, Chief Lending Officer of the Bank since January 2018; Senior Vice President and Chief Credit Officer of the Bank from August 2017 to January 2018; Senior Vice President and Chief Lending Officer of the Bank from December 2014 to August 2017; Senior Vice President, Chief Credit Officer of the Bank from December 2012 to December 2014; Senior Vice President, Corporate Banking West Virginia of the Bank from July 2010 to December 2012; Senior Vice President, Corporate Banking Bank from July 2010 to December 2012; Senior Vice President, Business Development Officer of the Bank from June 2008 to December 2008.
+December 2012 to December 2014; Senior Vice President, Corporate Banking West Virginia of the Bank from July 2010 to December 2012; Senior Vice President, Commercial Lending of the Bank from December 2008 to July 2010; and Vice President, Business Development Officer of the Bank from June 2008 to December 2008.